Port Shared Spaces Program

 You will receive confirmation and a copy of your application and information about what to do next.

-If you applied to use outdoor space, we will review and respond within 3 business.
+If you applied to use outdoor space, we will review and respond.
+Please follow up if you have not heard back in 3 business days.
 We will contact you if we find issues with your application or insurance documents.
 You must provide and use diverters.

-If you applied to use a parking lane, park space, or a street, you may not start using this space, and we will email you within 3 business days with next steps.
+If you applied to use a parking lane, park space, or a street, you may not start using this space.
+Please follow up if you have not heard back in 3 business days.
 After you get your permit, you must provide and use traffic barriers or diverters before using the outdoor space.

 You must provide site photos of expanded service areas within the first week of reopening, please email those to email@example.com